sgibson91/binderhub-deploy-gke/README.md

-# Automatically deploy a BinderHub to Microsoft Azure
+# Automatically deploy a BinderHub to Google Cloud

 ![mit_license_badge](https://img.shields.io/badge/License-MIT-yellow.svg)

 [BinderHub](https://binderhub.readthedocs.io/en/latest/index.html) is a cloud-based, multi-server technology used for hosting repoducible computing environments and interactive Jupyter Notebooks built from code repositories.

-This repo contains a set of scripts to automatically deploy a BinderHub onto [Google Cloud](), and connect a [DockerHub](https://hub.docker.com/) container registry, so that you can host your own [Binder](https://mybinder.readthedocs.io/en/latest/) service.
+This repo contains a set of scripts to automatically deploy a BinderHub onto [Google Cloud](https://cloud.google.com/), and connect a [DockerHub](https://hub.docker.com/) container registry, so that you can host your own [Binder](https://mybinder.readthedocs.io/en/latest/) service.

 This repo is based on the following set of deployment scripts for Google Cloud: [nicain/binder-deploy](https://github.com/nicain/binder-deploy)